letorbi/synoindexwatcher/README.md

 * `--logfile=file`: Write log-messages to the specified file.
 For example `python -m synoindexwatcher --logfile=/home/me/watcher.log` will tell Synoindex Watcher to write into the file */home/me/watcher.log*.
 By default Synoindex Watcher will write to the terminal, if it is attached to one, or to */var/log/synoindexwatcher.log* otherwise.

 * `--loglevel=value`: Synoindex Watcher logs errors, warnings and informational messages by default.
-You can chanage this by setting the log-level to either `DEBUG`, `INFO`, `WARNING` or `ERROR`.
+You can change this by setting the log-level to either `DEBUG`, `INFO`, `WARNING` or `ERROR`.
 For example `python -m synoindexwatcher --loglevel=DEBUG` will also log (a lot of) debugging messages along with errors, warnings and infos.

 * `--config=file`: Get the default-configuration from a certain file.
 For example `python -m synoindexwatcher --config=/etc/synoindexwatcher.conf` will tell Synoindex Watcher to use the values in */etc/synoindexwatcher.conf* as its default-values.
 Any additional command-line arguments will override the values read from the configuration-file.